-Many of PFD's partnerships have lasted over several years and projects, allowing PFD to form solid rapports with local organizations to have a lasting impact in the regions in which these organizations work.
-With Kratie PMU, PFD's oldest partner in malaria control in Cambodia, PFD's work in distributing bed nets, educate volunteer workers, broadcast malaria messages through TV and LCD shows has successfully decreased malaria mortality rates in the area by almost 20% .
+Many of PFD's partnerships have lasted over multiple years and projects, allowing PFD to form solid rapports with the local organizations' PMU, OD and HC.
+These have had a lasting impact in the regions in which these organizations work.
+With Kratie PMU, PFD's oldest partner in malaria control in Cambodia, PFD's work in distributing bed nets, educating volunteer workers, and broadcasting malaria messages through TV and LCD shows has successfully decreased malaria mortality rates in the area by almost 20%.
 PFD implemented similar programs in collaboration with Koh Kong PMU, increasing the number of referrals and diagnoses for malaria cases and decreasing the malaria mortality rate.

-For a full summary of PFD's partnerships in Malaria Control in Cambodia from 2003-2014, please refer to Appendix Six.
+For a full summary of PFD's partnerships in Malaria Control in Cambodia from 2003-2017, please refer to Appendix Six.